 Amazon Firestick Not Working: 7 Common Problems

 We’re going to look at the seven most common problems that Firestick users experience.
-We’ll recommend the best troubleshooting method for each of these issues you’re having, your most likely fix will change.
-However, there is a fair bit of overlap when it comes to some of these problems.
+We’ll recommend the best troubleshooting method for each of these issues; however, there’s a fair bit of overlap when it comes to some of these problems.

-If you’re looking for a blanket answer for how to fix an issue with your Firestick, the best course of action is to restart the device, either in the settings or with the remote as described below.
-You can try restarting your WiFi router as well.
-This will solve many of the most common issues.
+If you’re looking for a blanket answer for how to fix an issue with your Firestick, the best course of action is to restart the device, either in the settings menu or with the remote as described below.
+You can also try restarting your WiFi router, as this will solve many of the most common issues.

-If nothing on this list works, then the last resort for most issues is to perform a factory reset, which we look at later into this article.
-This will require you to go through the entire setup process again and potentially reinstall any Fire Stick channels or apps you had — but it will have the best chance of fixing any stubborn issues.
+If nothing on this list works, the last resort for most issues is to restore your device to the factory settings, which we look at later in this article.
+This will require you to go through the entire setup process again and potentially reinstall any Fire Stick channels or installed applications you had — but it will give you the best chance of fixing any stubborn issues.

 1. Firestick Is Showing a Blank Screen

-If this doesn’t happen and the device doesn’t reboot, make sure the batteries in your Fire Stick remote are fresh.
-The Alexa-enabled remote uses Bluetooth rather than IR like a normal remote, so it needs strong batteries to work properly.
+If the device doesn’t reboot, make sure the batteries in your Fire Stick remote are fresh.
+The Alexa-enabled remote uses Bluetooth rather than IR like a normal remote control, so it needs strong batteries to work properly.

-You can either connect the Firestick directly to your TV or use the short included HDMI cable if you need more space.
-Amazon recommends that you try to make sure you’re using the included connection cables first before trying any third-party cables.
-It’s also a good idea to try a different HDMI port on your TV if there are multiple.
+Finally, make sure the device is properly connected to your TV’s HDMI port.
+Amazon recommends using the included connection cables before trying any third-party cables.
+It’s also a good idea to try different HDMI ports on your TV if there’s more than one.

 2. Firestick Isn’t Responding

-If this doesn’t do anything, make sure your remote’s batteries are fresh since the Bluetooth connection that the Alexa remote uses takes a bit more power than a standard remote would, so old batteries can cause issues.
+If the Firestick isn’t responding to the remote, make sure its batteries are fresh.
+The Bluetooth connection the Alexa remote uses takes a bit more power than a standard remote would, so old batteries can cause issues.

-If your remote is using fresh batteries and the restart command isn’t working, then you can restart the device by simply unplugging it and letting it sit for about a minute before plugging it back in.
+If your remote is using fresh batteries and the restart command isn’t working, then you should force the device to restart.
+Simply unplug it and let it sit for about a minute before plugging it back in.
 Once you plug it back in, you should see the Fire TV logo as the device boots back up.

 3. Fix Screen Mirroring Issues

 Head into the settings of your Fire TV device and open the “display and sounds” tab.
-In this part of the settings, you’ll see an option to “Enable Display Mirroring.”
-While many devices should be able to mirror your Fire TV even without this mode enabled, turning this on will make it easier for other devices to find your Fire TV.
+In this part of the settings, you’ll see an option to “enable display mirroring.”
+Turning this on will make it easier for other devices to find your Fire TV.

-If things still aren’t working, make sure that both your Firestick and the device you’re trying to mirror from are connected to the same WiFi network.
-Additionally, Amazon recommends that the devices are within 30 feet of each other, so if the connection isn’t good, bringing them closer together can help.
+Make sure that both your Firestick and the device you’re trying to mirror from are connected to the same WiFi network.
+Additionally, Amazon recommends that the devices are within 30 feet of each other.

 4. Firestick Buffering Issues

 A download speed of 5 Mbps is usually fast enough to stream 1080p content, and you’ll need at least 15 Mbps for 4K videos.
-If you’re having buffering issues with your Firestick, there are a few things you can do to hopefully improve the connection.
+If you’re having buffering issues with your Firestick, there are a few things you can do to troubleshoot it and hopefully improve the connection.

-First, if this is not a normal issue, you can restart both your Fire TV device and WiFi router.
+Then you should restart both your Fire TV device and WiFi router.

-The final solution you can try if things are still loading slowly is to try and position the Firestick and your router as close as possible, and to remove any obstructions between the Firestick and the router.
+Next, you should try to position the Firestick and your router as close to each other as possible, and remove any obstructions between the Firestick and the router.

 5. Fire Stick App Crashes

 The last resort is to reset your Fire device to the default factory settings.
-This can be found at the bottom of the “my Fire TV” tab of the settings and will completely reset the Amazon Fire Stick.
+This can be found at the bottom of the “my Fire TV” tab in the settings and will completely reset the Amazon Fire Stick.
 This means you’ll have to go through the entire Firestick setup process again before using the device.

 6. Fire TV Stick Not Connecting

-If your Amazon Fire TV Stick is not connecting to your WiFi network, then the first thing to try is restarting your WiFi router.
+The first thing to try is restarting your WiFi router.
 Usually, the easiest way to do this is to unplug the router, let it sit for about a minute, and then plug it back in and wait for it to go through its boot-up process.
-While you’re waiting for this, it couldn’t hurt to restart your Firestick device as well.
+While you’re waiting for this, it wouldn’t hurt to restart your Firestick device as well.

-If both devices restart and the Firestick still doesn’t connect with the WiFi properly, then go into the “Network” page of the settings of your Firestick and press the menu button (the one with three horizontal lines) to forget your network.
-Then, sign back into the network to reconnect to it.
+If both devices restart and the Firestick still doesn’t connect to the WiFi properly, then go into the “network” settings page and press the menu button (the one with three horizontal lines) to forget your network.
+Then, sign back in to the network to reconnect to it.

-If the Firestick doesn’t see your WiFi at all, then try to move the router and the Firestick closer together and remove any object, especially anything metal, between them if possible.
+If the Firestick doesn’t see your WiFi at all, then try to move the router and the Firestick closer together and remove any object, especially anything metal, that’s between them.

 7. Fire TV Remote Not Responding

-The Fire TV’s remote uses a Bluetooth connection rather than an infrared one like more standard remotes.
-This Bluetooth connection increases the bandwidth between the two devices which makes the Alexa voice control possible.
+The Fire TV’s remote uses a Bluetooth connection rather than an infrared one like standard remotes.
+This increases the bandwidth between the two devices, making Alexa voice control possible.
 However, this is more power-hungry, so the remote can run through batteries faster.
 Take off the remote back and try using new AAA batteries.

-If this still doesn’t work, then you might want to try restarting the device by unplugging it, or a factory reset if you can control the Firestick from your phone to get into the settings.
+If this still doesn’t work, you might want to try restarting the device by unplugging it, or even perform a factory reset of the device (if you can control the Firestick from your phone to get into the settings).

 Final Thoughts: Firestick Not Working

-Hopefully, your problem was covered on our list, and if not, you might still want to try some of the fixes we covered.
-As with most electronics, a good old restart can usually do a device some good.
+Hopefully, your problem was covered on our list; if not, you may still want to try some of the fixes we covered.
+As with most electronics, a good old restart can often solve a host of problems.
 Otherwise, if all else fails, the factory reset will often clear up any issues at the cost of wiping anything stored on the device.